ddmitov/perl-executing-browser/README.md

 Perl Executing Browser, v.0.1

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl scripts locally with or without a webserver,
-capable of executing Perl scripts locally without a webserver,
+providing them even when executed locally with a nice HTML4/5 interface
-providing them with a nice HTML4/5 interface for both input and output and
+for both input and output and using CGI protocol GET and POST methods
-using CGI protocol GET and POST methods for communication with the scripts.
+for communication with the scripts.

 Perl Executing Browser has the following design objectives:
 * 1. Easy to set up and adapt HTML/CSS/JavaScript GUI for
-    fast CGI-like Perl (possibly PHP, Python and other) scripts;
+    Perl (possibly PHP, Python and other) scripts;
 * 2. Zero installation when needed:
     pack your Perl modules and even your version of Perl with
     a copy of PEB and its Qt libraries and